adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

     - `label` – text – The text that is displayed inside of the node unless it is overidden by the `content` style-attribute in the [stylesheet JSON](#stylesheet-json-format).
 GraphSpace uses it to search for nodes with a matching name.
 	- `aliases` - list of strings - A list of alternative identifiers for the node.
 GraphSpace uses it to search for nodes with a matching name.
     - `popup` - text - A string that will be displayed in a popup window when the user clicks the node.
-This string can be HTML-formatted.
+This string can be HTML-formatted information, e.g., Gene Ontology annotations and database links for a protein; or types, mechanism, and database sources for an interaction.
-    - `k` - integer -An integer index for this node.
-GraphSpace uses this attribute when the user seeks to step through the nodes and edges of the graph.
+    - `k` - integer - An integer-valued attribute for this node, which denotes a rank.
+Through this attribute, GraphSpace allows the user to filter nodes and edges in a network visualization.

 ### Edge Data Attributes Attributes Treated Specially by GraphSpace